Anti-Vaxxing Named One Of The World's Biggest Health Risks - Mandatory

 Quit while you’re ahead: Alcohol Is Now The Main Reason People Need Liver Transplants, Study Says

-In fact, just last month a measles outbreak in Washington infected over 30 people.
-Apparently, America’s odometer rolled over in 2019 and we’re back to 1819.

 As the WHO says, vaccine skepticism has turned into a problem.
 People’s choice not to vaccinate themselves or their children has allowed viruses to return.
-We’re creating our own health crisis.
+We’re creating our own health crisis, people!

 News you can use: Get Rid Of Your Dad Bod Now To Have Healthier Kids Later